Effect of magnetic field on jet transport coefficient $\hat{q}$: Results and discussions

-From these results, one finds that in general the jet quenching parameter is enhanced in the presence of a magnetic field in comparison to the isotropic SYM case.
-Moreover, one gets $\hat{q}_{\perp(\perp)} > \hat{q}_{||(\perp)} > \hat{q}_{\perp(||)} > \hat{q}_0$ which shows that the values of the jet quenching parameter depends strongly on the direction of the moving quark as well as the direction in which the momentum broadening occurs.

-We find an interesting comparison for the ratio $\frac{\hat{q}(B)}{\hat{q}(B=0)}$ obtained in Eq.~(\ref{qh_q0}) against the AdS/CFT results outlined above, for values of $\frac{eB}{T^2}$ up to 50, shown in Fig.~(\ref{fig:qh_with_AdS}).
-Both find $\hat{q}_{\perp} > \hat{q}_{\parallel}$ and support enhance trend of quenching parameter in presence of magnetic field, although exact quantitative comparison might not be so good.
-A better upgradation of our present estimation can be possible by using the quantum aspect of magnetic field, where phase space will be proportional to $eB$ due to Landau quantization.
-In that picture, we might get a proportional $eB$-dependence as we grossly notice for AdS/CFT results.
+Figure~\ref{fig:qh_with_AdS} shows an interesting comparison for the ratio $\hat{q}(B)/\hat{q}(B=0)$ obtained from quasi-particle model using Eq.~(\ref{q_par}) against the AdS/CFT correspondence results for values of $eB/T^2$ up to 14.
+Both find $\hat{q}_{\perp} > \hat{q}_{\parallel}$ and support enhancing trend of jet transport coefficient in presence of magnetic field, however, a quantitative difference is observed between them.
+One of the possible reasons might be that the current estimation of $\hat{q}$ from quasi-particle model has not adopted the quantum aspect of the magnetic field, where the phase space will be proportional to $eB$ due to Landau quantization.
+In that case, one might get a proportional $eB$ dependence as one grossly notice for the AdS/CFT correspondence results.
+In future, one can extend the present work in that direction.